At many colleges, students need to begin planning in the fall for the big move.

 Other schools require students to use college housing at least through their second year, or strongly encourage it, theorizing that living on-campus longer supports academic success.

 At certain colleges, particularly small private schools, students must receive permission to live off-campus, even for senior year.

 Where to learn about off-campus housing Start with the college website, which may provide a listing of landlords and rental agents, but won’t recommend any, for obvious reasons.
 My kids attended a university with an off-campus housing office that offered apartment hunting and leasing tips.
 The office also reviewed leases free-of-charge, handed out free window locks and more.

-If your student’s college offers no information, she’ll need to rely on upperclassmen, friends of friends, kids she’s met in class or someone else she knows who is currently living off-campus.
+If your student’s college offers no information, they’ll need to rely on upperclassmen, friends of friends, kids they’ve met in class or someone else they know who is currently living off-campus.